albert-espin/stratside/README.md

 ## Other Information

 Stratside is a game developed by Albert Espín.
 All rights reserved.
-However, feel free to share the images and links of the game if you want, but please mention that they are related to Stratside, and do not make modifications which may damage quality.
+However, feel free to share the images, videos and links of the game if you want, but please mention that they are from Stratside (with a link to the Steam page or this GitHub repository), and do not share modified versions if have lesser quality.